angular/components/guides/v15-mdc-migration.md

     accessibility pattern with the chips visuals.

 * The migration tool always changes the legacy `<mat-chip-list>` to `<mat-chip-listbox>` to minimize differences before and after.
-You should separately consider changing to `<mat-chip-grid>` on a case-by-case basis.
+You should separately consider changing to `<mat-chip-grid>` or `<mat-chip-set>` on a case-by-case basis.
+See [Chips Interaction Patterns]( /components/chips/overview#interaction-patterns) for more guidence on choosing the appropriate component for your use case.

 ### Dialog